draftable/compare-api-python-client/README.md

 - `InvalidArgument`
   Failure in parameter validation (e.g. `file_type` is invalid, `url` is malformed, or `file` is not opened in _binary mode_)

+The `make_side` method may additionally raise the following exceptions:

+- `InvalidPath`
+  The provided path uses a file URI scheme (i.e. `file:`) but references a remote host or the file doesn't exist.
+- `ValueError`
+  The provided path was not a URL or the file doesn't exist.

 #### Example usage